Automatic sparse PCA for high-dimensional data

 $\ $ \centerline{ \bf Automatic sparse PCA for high-dimensional data} \centerline{Kazuyoshi Yata and Makoto Aoshima} \centerline{\it Institute of Mathematics, University of Tsukuba} \begin{quotation} Sparse principal component analysis (SPCA) methods have proven to efficiently analyze high-dimensional data.
-Among them, threshold-based SPCA (TSPCA) is computationally more cost-effective as compared to regularized SPCA, based on L1 penalties.
-Here, we investigate the efficacy of TSPCA for high-dimensional data settings and illustrate that, for a suitable threshold value, TSPCA achieves satisfactory performance for high-dimensional data.
+Among them, threshold-based SPCA (TSPCA) is computationally more cost-effective than regularized SPCA, based on L1 penalties.
+We herein present an investigation of the efficacy of TSPCA for high-dimensional data settings and illustrate that, for a suitable threshold value, TSPCA achieves satisfactory performance for high-dimensional data.
 Thus, the performance of the TSPCA depends heavily on the selected threshold value.
 To this end, we propose a novel thresholding estimator to obtain the principal component (PC) directions using a customized noise-reduction methodology.
 The proposed technique is consistent under mild conditions, unaffected by threshold values, and therefore yields more accurate results quickly at a lower computational cost.
 Furthermore, we explore the shrinkage PC directions and their application in clustering high-dimensional data.
 Finally, we evaluate the performance of the estimated shrinkage PC directions in actual data analyses.

 Clustering, Large $p$ small $n$, PCA consistency, Shrinkage PC directions, Thresholding.

 \end{quotation}

 \thefigure{\arabic{figure}} \thetable{\arabic{table}} {\thesection.\arabic{equation}}